What Is Alice in Wonderland Syndrome?

-Sometimes the world doesn’t look right when you have a migraine.
+It can happen when you have a migraine or another health condition.
+The world doesn’t look right.
 Colors change.
 Straight lines turn wavy.
 Objects move.
 Time may even seem to shift.

 During her adventures, the way Alice sees the world shifts again and again after she falls down a rabbit hole.
 At one point, she sips from a bottle marked "drink me" and shrinks small enough to fit through a tiny door.
 Then she eats a cake marked "eat me" and grows large enough to reach a key on a tall table.